divijghose/firedrake/Perlmutter-(NERSC).md

 ```
 export LD_LIBRARY_PATH=$PETSC_DIR/arch-firedrake-default/lib:$LD_LIBRARY_PATH
 ```
 - Check if installation was successful.
-Not that mpiexec is not available on perlmutter, and to run the parallel runs in firedrkae-check, a similar hack as in the guideline for Isambard 3 can be used.
+Note that mpiexec is not available on perlmutter, and to run the parallel runs in firedrkae-check, a similar hack as in the guideline for Isambard 3 can be used.
 ```
 firedrake-check
 ```